 In 2003, Namath showed up drunk to a Jets’ game, and during a sideline interview with ESPN’s Suzy Kolber regarding the Jets’ struggles, Namath responded saying, “I want to kiss you.
 I couldn’t care less about the team struggling.”

 The nationally televised segment served as a wake-up call for the former footballer, who had battled alcoholism throughout his life, and he checked into an alcoholism treatment program shortly after, and has given up drinking.

 Joe Namath Net Worth

-The former New York Jets superstar made a fortune during his professional career as a football star and an actor, and according to Celebrity Net Worth, the 77-year-old is worth an estimated $25 million.
+The former New York Jets superstar made a fortune during his professional career as a football star and an actor, and according to Celebrity Net Worth, Joe Namath’s net worth is an estimated $25 million.